openshift/origin-aggregated-logging/deployer/README.md

 selectors and node labels carefully to ensure that pods land on nodes with the storage you intend.

-See `oc volume -h` for further options.
+See `oc set volume -h` for further options.
 E.g. if you have a specific NFS volume you would like to use, you can set it with:

-    $ oc volume dc/logging-es-rca2m9u8 \
+    $ oc set volume dc/logging-es-rca2m9u8 \
               --add --overwrite --name=elasticsearch-storage \
               --source='{"nfs": {"server": "nfs.server.example.com", "path": "/exported/path"}}'